IrisAugustus/IBI1_2023-24/feedback.md

 E:\IBI1_2023-24\Practical8\count_repeat_duplicate_genes.py, I change the pattern to make the results accurate.

+E:\IBI1_2023-24\Practical8\repetitive_counter.py, use lookahead assertions to count overlapping occurrences of specified patterns in a sequence, ways learnt from the Internet.s

 E:\IBI1_2023-24\Practical9, I make the output text line more accurate and grammarly correct, and I've added pseudocode.